p162578-max/Data_Management_FinalReport/README.md

 ### 3.1 Dataset Sources

+I'm a big fan of the NBA and have a strong interest in player and team statistics.
+That's why, for this project, I decided to use NBA game data from the last two seasons as my analytical dataset.
+I collected data from Basketball-Reference.com and the official stats.nba.com website.
+To enrich the dataset, I also downloaded the "NBA Dataset: Box Scores and Stats (1947 – Today)" from Kaggle and extracted game records from the most recent two seasons.
+After processing, I compiled 10 raw datasets in total.
+All these raw files have been uploaded to this repository and stored in the dataset folder for easy access and further use.

 | Source | Description | Data Content |
 |--------|-------------|-------------|
 | **Basketball-Reference.com** | Authoritative NBA statistics website | Player season averages / playoff player data |